Stuycs-K/project03-final-1/DEVLOG.md

 ### 1/16/2024 - FInished display
   - Fixed seg fault issue on lab machine because I didn't allocae memory for a buffers
   - Moved initscr and keyboard setup to another function as that was what was cuasing the previous dissappeance

+### 1/17/2024 - More fixing
+  - Fixed issue in display that caused segfault
+  - Found issue when opening files that created new file with a newline character

+### 1/18/2024 - Bug fixing Displays
+  -Fixed issue with opens that caused arrow keys to not work
+  - Fixed issue with display that caused it to skip every second line